2 April 2026

 Anzac Day 2026: Dates, What's Open & Long Weekend Potential

-Anzac Day 2026 falls on Saturday 25 April, with an observed public holiday on Monday 27 April for all states.
+Anzac Day 2026 falls on Saturday 25 April, with an observed public holiday on Monday 27 April in ACT, NSW and WA.
 Find out what's open, dawn service times, and how to extend the long weekend.

 Anzac Day 2026 falls on Saturday 25 April.
-Because the 25th is a Saturday, an observed public holiday applies on Monday 27 April — giving all Australian workers a long weekend without needing to spend a day of leave.
+Because the 25th is a Saturday, an observed public holiday applies on Monday 27 April in ACT, NSW and WA.
+Other states and territories observe Anzac Day on the Saturday itself without an additional Monday public holiday.

 The observed holiday: how it works

 Anzac Day is always commemorated on 25 April, regardless of what day it falls on.
 The dawn services, marches, and commemorations happen on the Saturday itself.
-The public holiday — the weekday off work — is observed on the Monday when the 25th falls on a weekend.
+Whether an additional weekday public holiday applies is state-specific.

 The long weekend

-To extend it further, the obvious option is to take Tuesday 28 April off — just one leave day turns the long weekend into a 4-day break from Saturday to Tuesday.
-Or take the full week (Tuesday 28 April to Friday 1 May — 4 leave days) for 9 days off.
+In ACT, NSW and WA, taking Tuesday 28 April off turns the Anzac long weekend into a 4-day break from Saturday to Tuesday.
+In other states, you would need Monday 27 April as leave as well.
 Use the Leave Planner to model the combinations for your state.

 Check Long Weekends to see how Anzac Day 2026 compares to other extended break opportunities across the year.